加入於:2020 9 月 04 最近活躍:2024 10 月 04 iNaturalist 每月捐款者 since 2024年5月

 –all bot flies, esp.
 Cuterebrinae and the Cuterebra buccata and C. princeps groups

 –parasitic and predatory insects, esp.
-Mantodea and parasitic Hymenoptera... esp. esp. really weird parasites
+Hymenoptera and Mantodea... esp. esp. really weird parasites

 –Neuroptera, esp.
 Ascalaphidae and Myrmeleontidae

-–outside of Insecta, I adore raptors (esp.
-Osprey, falcons, and vultures), Flycatchers and Kingfishers, wild cats (esp.
-Servals and small African cats), coyotes and jackals, and weird little mammals like Genets
+–outside of Insecta, I adore raptors (esp. osprey, secretary bird, kestrels, and vultures), wild cats (esp. serval and Geoffroy's cat), coyotes and jackals, flycatchers and kingfishers, and weird little mammals like genets

 –outside of extant animals...
 I adore Epicyon sp., Miracinonyx, Megaloceros, microraptors, and Archaeopteryx